IRL2/nanover-docs/source/tutorials/ase.rst

         imd.run(100)

-Full examples are given in the `examples <https://gitlab.com/intangiblerealities/narupa-protocol/tree/master/python-libraries/narupa-ase/examples>`_ folder, which additionally contains several Jupyter notebooks that explore how Narupa can be used with OpenMM:
+Full examples are given in the `examples <https://github.com/IRL2/nanover-protocol/tree/main/examples/ase>`_ folder, which additionally contains several Jupyter notebooks that explore how NanoVer can be used with OpenMM:

-* `narupa_ase_client_server`: A notebook showing how one can run the server for an OpenMM simulation,  connect a client to it, and render a simple visualisation.
+* `basic_example`: A notebook showing how one can run the server for an OpenMM simulation,  connect a client to it, and render a simple visualisation.
-* `narupa_ase_interactive_md`: A notebook that runs a simulation of a carbon nanotube, then applies interactive forces to it from the notebook.
+* `openmm_nanotube`: A notebook that runs a simulation of a carbon nanotube, then applies interactive forces to it from the notebook.
-* `narupa_interactive_visualiser`: A notebook that assumes a server is already running, and visualises it with `NGLView <https://github.com/arose/nglview>`_.
+* `nanover_nglview`: A notebook that assumes a server is already running, and visualises it with `NGLView <https://github.com/arose/nglview>`_.
 To run this notebook, ensure NGLView is installed with:

 .. code
     conda install nglview -c conda-forge